Bagillt fire: Up to 200 tonnes of recycling waste alight

 - Published

-Between 150 and 200 tonnes of waste has caught fire at a recycling centre.
+A large fire with between 150 and 200 tonnes of waste ablaze at a recycling centre is still ongoing.

 The rubbish, stored inside a corrugated iron building, was alight at Dee Bank Industrial Estate, Bagillt, Flintshire.